Yvonne Okwara

 Yvonne Okwara Buliba Matole is a Kenyan television journalist working for Citizen TV.
-She has 13 years of experience in radio and television.
+She has over 15 years of experience in radio and television.

 Biography

 Okwara was born on March 16, 1983, in Nairobi, Kenya.
 She is an alumnus of Kianda High School.
 She holds a BSc in microbiology from the Jomo Kenyatta University of Agriculture and Technology.
 She is a graduate of the Bloomberg/ Africa Leadership Initiative Media fellowship.

 Okwara's first job in media was at KBC where she was doing a children's show.
 She was hired by radio station, Hot 96FM, then joined the Nation group through QFM, QTV, and was later hired by Kenya Television Network (KTN).

 Personal life

 She is married to Andrew Matole, who is a veterinary surgeon.